 Developing the skills identified by Snyder, Cheavens, and Feldman will help us develop and act with more hope and can be essential for our success.
 But I wonder if there might be something else at work, perhaps of a spiritual nature.

-There seem to be times when we feel empowered or inspired by something deeper than or beyond our ordinary experience.
+There seem to be times when we feel empowered or inspired by something more profound than or beyond our ordinary experience.
 Some might say that God or his Holy Spirit is working in us or through us, but however we think of it, this mysterious feeling of inspiration can be a profound source of motivation, especially if we channel it through the components of active hope.

 Theological grounding can help cultivate this feeling of inspiration.
-Theology, by its nature, turns our attention toward the mystery of God and helps us develop a sense of coherence and existential purpose that is essential for hope in the face of setbacks.
+Theology, by its nature, turns our attention toward the mystery of God and helps us develop a sense of coherence and existential purpose essential for hope in the face of setbacks.
 It can also help us reflect on our purpose and values and think seriously about the desired outcomes to which we are willing to commit ourselves.
 It can inspire us by reminding us of the bigger picture.

 We can also study biblical exemplars like those mentioned above and reflect on how they faced their challenges; there are lessons in these stories that can help us face our own challenges.